MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-manage-company-configuration-in-a-worksheet.md

 7. To delete tables in the resulting list of tables, select a table to remove, and then choose the **Delete** action.

 Use the next procedure to specify which table fields to include.
 After you make this specification, you can export the table to Excel, and use the table structure as a template for gathering customer data.
-For more information, see [Create a Configuration Template](admin-how-to-create-a-configuration-template.md).
+For more information, see [Prepare Customer Data Migration](admin-use-templates-to-prepare-customer-data-for-migration.md).

 ## To specify a set of fields and records for a configuration table
 1. Select a table in the list of configuration tables, and then chose the **Edit List** action.